 What are the best hotels near the Washington DC Zoo?

-The best place to stay in Washington, DC, if you love animals is the Woodley Park neighborhood.
-With 832 smoke-free guestrooms, the top-rated hotel near the National Zoo is Omni Shoreham Hotel.
+The top-rated accommodations near the zoo are in the Woodley Park neighborhood.
+One of my favorite places is the Omni Shoreham Hotel.
 See photos of the rooms, swimming pool, and grounds by clicking here.

 What's the best way to learn more about the National Zoo?